jingwangsg/MS-DETR/README.md

 This is the official implementatin for MS-DETR.

-Please bear in mind that **this isn't the completed version of the project**, and there is still ample scope for enhancements and proper structuring.
-Most of buggy functions are caused by **faulty versioning of kn_util** (my personal utilility toolkit).

-We deeply appreciate your patience and understanding:)
+Please note,  **this project is a work in progress** , with many opportunities for further development and organization.

+A majority of the existing bugs can be traced back to **version inconsistencies in kn_util** (my personal utility toolkit).
+As time permits, I'll address these compatibility issues.

+Your patience and understanding are greatly appreciated:)

 # News